154 result(s)

 RGU-ISTI-Essex at TREC 2011 session track

 Mining query recommendation from query logs has attracted a lot of attention in recent years.
 We propose to use query recommenda- tions extracted from the logs of a web search engine to solve the session track tasks.
 The runs are obtained by using the Search Shortcuts recom- mender system.
 The Search Shortcuts technique uses an inverted index and the concept of " successful sessions" present in a web search engine's query log to produce effective recommendations for both frequent and rare/unseen queries.
 We adapt the above technique as a query expan- sion tool and use it to expand the given queries for Session Track at TREC 2011.
 The expansion is generated by using a method which aims to consider all past queries in the session.
 The expansion terms obtained are then used to build a global, uniformly weighted, representation of the user session (RL2).
 Furthermore, the expansion terms are then combined with a ranked list of results in order to boost terms appearing more fre- quently in the final results lists (RL3).
 Finally, we also integrate dwell times and the weighting method obtained taking both result lists and clicks into account for assigning weights to the terms to expand the final query of the session.
 In addition to that, we submitted a baseline run.
-It is based on the observation that using the term " wikipedia" to expand the query resulted in a better retrieval performance for the tasks at last year's session track at TREC 2010.Source: International Text REtrieval Conference, pp. 1–12, Gaithersburg, Md.
+It is based on the observation that using the term " wikipedia" to expand the query resulted in a better retrieval performance for the tasks at last year's session track at TREC 2010.Source: NIST SPECIAL PUBLICATION, pp. 1-12.
+Gaithersburg, Md.
 USA, 15-18 November 2011

-See at: trec.nist.gov Restricted | CNR ExploRA
+See at: CNR IRIS Restricted | CNR IRIS Restricted | trec.nist.gov Restricted

-2016 Contribution to conference Open Access OPEN
+2016 Book Open Access OPEN

 Proceedings of the 7th Italian Information Retrieval Workshop

-Di Nunzio G., Nardini F. M., Orlando S.
+Di Nunzio G, Nardini F M, Orlando S

 This volume contains the papers presented at IIR 2016 (the 7th Italian Infor- mation Retrieval Workshop) held on 30-31 May, 2016, in Venice, Italy.
 The purpose of the Italian Information Retrieval Workshop (IIR) is to provide a forum for stimulating and disseminating research in Information Retrieval, where Italian researchers (especially young ones) and researchers affiliated with Italian institutions can network and discuss their research results in an informal way.
 The general chair of IIR 2016 was Salvatore Orlando (Universit`a Ca' Fos- cari Venezia), and the co-chairs of the program committee were Giorgio Maria Di Nunzio (Universit`a di Padova) and Franco Maria Nardini (ISTI-CNR, Pisa).
 For this edition, the program committee accepted 26 papers for oral presen- tation and the final program also included four invited talks by Stefano Ceri (Politecnico di Milano), Alessandro Moschitti (Qatar Computing Research In- stitute, HBKU), Giorgio Satta (Universit`a di Padova), and Rossano Venturini (Universit`a di Pisa).
 The program co-chairs wish to thank all the members of the Program Com- mittee (see below) as well as the local organizers Francesco Lettich (Universit`a Ca' Foscari Venezia) and Claudio Silvestri (Universit`a Ca' Foscari Venezia), the webmaster Salvatore Trani (ISTI-CNR, Pisa), and the publicity chair, Cristina Muntean, (ISTI-CNR, Pisa).

-See at: ceur-ws.org Open Access | CNR ExploRA
+See at: ceur-ws.org Open Access | CNR IRIS Open Access | CNR IRIS Restricted

 2019 Conference article Open Access OPEN